saitamang/Hack-The-Box/Machine/heist/README.md

 The password to decrypt the file us root hash as inside the zip got the hash for both user and root.

+Kindly download geckodriver to run with selenium in firefox https://github.com/mozilla/geckodriver/releases

 <h2>Dont forget to STAR(★) my repo</h2>

 enjoy :)